Rainy Day Unmounted Lessons

 There’s a lot more to horses than looking good on their backs... even the Horsemanship Levels have unmounted objectives covering essential ground skills and riding theory, and rainy day lessons can help students progress to the next Level.

 You know those winter downpours that leave everyone soaked, mud-spattered and miserable?
 Those pop-up summer thunderstorms that come out of nowhere, throwing lightning at your mounted lessons?
+The days you walk into your arena and hear the telltale crunch of footing frozen solid?

 This means teaching lots of flexible unmounted lessons that your students find relevant, interesting and FUN!